AOMediaCodec/av1-rtp-spec/README.md

 ## Using Prince locally for PDF generation

-Building the document locally writess output to an untracked/ignored directory `_site`.
+Building the document locally writes output to an untracked/ignored directory `_site`.
 The PDF input file is `_site/pdf.html`.

 ~~~~~